What is Code Consulting?

 Accessibility codes, including Americans with Disabilities Act (ADA) and Illinois Accessibility Code (IAC)

-Chicago Building Code (CBC)
+Chicago Building Code (CBC) and its related construction codes

 Buildings in Chicago with exposed metal structures such as fire escape stairs, metal balconies, canopies, signs, and marquees are required to submit to the Chicago Department of Buildings a Critical Examination Report once every five years.
 A licensed architect or structural engineer must examine the structure and complete the report.
 Our licensed architects will examine the applicable structures and submit the report.